-Special types of group are used by some tools and functions to keep objects together and/or to give an object some special behavior.
+Special types of groups are used by some tools and functions to keep objects together and/or to give an object some special behavior.

 When you anchor an object to text for example, the object is placed in an Anchored Group, as shown on the status line when you select such an object.
-Similarly when you make an object repeating (see Repeating Objects (on page 119)) or make it a Live Copy (see Live Copies) the objects are placed inside a "Repeating group" a "Live copy group" respectively.
+Similarly when you make an object repeating (see Repeating Objects (on page 150)) the objects are placed inside a "Repeating group".